ad-astra-8/foody-hub/README.md

 * Every User has the ability to create an account that stores information unique to them
 * User can Add Entries, Update Entries, and Delete Entries
-* User can sort entries by: Date & Type (Read, Seen, Performed)
+* User can sort entries by: meal and diet (eg. dinner, keto, nut allergies)

 ## Technology
 * Front-End: HTML5, CSS3, JavaScript ES6, jQuery